-The discount rate used to measure the collective pension liability was 7.75%.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
+The discount rate used to measure the collective pension liability was 7.25%, a decrease of .50% from the June 30, 2015 measurement date.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+For purposes of the projection, member contributions and employer contributions are projected based on the expected payroll of current members only.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the collective pension liability.